Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 {: #unwrapped-key-structure title="Unwrapped key structure"}

-### Keep Alive {#ctrl-pkt-keepalive}
+### Keep-Alive {#ctrl-pkt-keepalive}

-Keep-alive control packets are sent after a certain timeout from the last time any packet (Control or Data) was sent.
-The purpose of this control packet is to notify the peer to keep the connection live in case when no data exchange is taking place.
+Keep-Alive control packets are sent after a certain timeout from the last time any packet (Control or Data) was sent.
+The purpose of this control packet is to notify the peer to keep the connection open when no data exchange is taking place.

-The default timeout for keepalive packet to be sent is 1 second.
+The default timeout for Keep-Alive packet to be sent is 1 second.

+// From Technical Overview:
+// Keep-alive control packets (“packet type” bit = 1) are exchanged
+// approximately every 10 ms to enable SRT streams to be automatically
+// restored after a connection loss.

 Control Type:
-: The type value of keep-alive control packet is "1".
+: The type value of a Keep-Alive control packet is "1".

 Type-specific Information:
 : This field is reserved for future definition.

 Control Information Field:
-: This field must not appear in keep-alive control packets.
+: This field must not appear in Keep-Alive control packets.

 ### ACK (Acknowledgement) {#ctrl-pkt-ack}